-In Michigan, Trump’s conspiracy-theory-driven fantasy of winning the election bumped into reality: American voters
+For three hours, an obscure county board in Michigan was at the center of U.S. politics

 There were dozens of people waiting to speak.

-Some had been wrangled ahead of time by Detroit-area Democratic Reps.
-Debbie Dingell and Rashida Tlaib.
+Some had been wrangled ahead of time by Detroit-area Democratic congresswomen Debbie Dingell and Rashida Tlaib.
 Dingell said she’d been worried about the possibility of a deadlocked board and had been telling activist groups to be ready: “I found the president of the AFL-CIO hunting in the woods,” Dingell said.

 Election workers stood in the back, arms crossed, silent.